DovydasTamasauskas/trading-view-scraper/README.md

 ## Setup

-To reserve data from tradingView you should be looged in already and have paid membership.
+To receive data from tradingView you should be looged in already and **have paided membership**.

 mac: